 The result satiated the strength requirement of the Nandipur clay.
 Another test was also performed by making a ball of soil sample after moistening and putting it in a glass of water.
 As a result, the soil did not segregate into layers and contents which proved that it was good to use it for the pitch.

 Then after preliminary investigations and tests, a site for 2 sample pitches of size 5 x 5 ft were selected in UET stadium.
 The depth of excavation was 14 inches According to Pakistan Cricket Board’s (PCB) recommendations.

 After excavation sand, gravels and crush of thickness 2’’, 4’’ and 2’’ respectively were laid following Pakistan Cricket Board (PCB) standards.
 Then on the top of these, layers of soil had to be placed.
 A layer of topsoil must be 6 inches after compaction.
 Therefore first 9’’ deep layer was placed to achieve the depth of 6 inches after compaction.
 The topsoil could not be laid in different layers because layering would render the pitch dead owing to disconnections between the soil layer.

-Utilisation of Clay and Silt in Different Proportions to make top layer
+The utilization of Clay and Silt in Different Proportions to make the top layer

 So, different proportions of clay and silt were used in top dressing soil of both pitches.
 In the first pitch, 100% clay and no silt were laid down in top dressing soil.
 But in the second pitch, 50% clay and 50% silt were used.